Leigh Mills: Others

 In July 2010, Mills signed for his hometown club Winchester City on a free transfer.

 In September 2012 he signed for Conference South side Eastleigh.
 Mills was released on 18 January 2013, after making nine league appearances for the Spitfires.

 In January 2013, Mills signed for Wessex side Blackfield & Langley.

-He is now a P.E teacher at Rookwood School, Hampshire.
+He is now a P.E teacher at Testbourne Community School, Hampshire.